Hsinchu Kuang-Fu Senior High School: 2016 Nazi-themed parade

 In late 2016, Kuang-Fu High School made international headlines after its students held a Nazi-themed parade to celebrate the 63rd anniversary of the school's founding.
 A history teacher at the school, Liu Hsi-cheng, proposed to his homeroom students that they parade as historical figures for an anniversary event on 23 December 2016.
 Liu suggested famous figures from Arab history, but his students voted to "cosplay" as Nazis instead.
 Liu warned the students that their chosen theme would be "very controversial", but he ultimately decided to respect the students' decision.
 In preparation for the parade, Liu's students altered their black school uniforms to resemble those of the Schutzstaffel (SS), the paramilitary of the Nazi Party.
-They also constructed a life-sized Panzer IV tank out of cardboard.
+They also constructed a life-sized tank out of cardboard.
 At the event, students marched around school grounds while carrying Nazi flags and standards; a few students were also photographed giving the Nazi salute.

 The parade, which took place the day before the start of Hanukkah that year, was widely condemned both domestically and internationally.
 Israel's de facto embassy in Taiwan, the Israel Economic and Cultural Office in Taipei, issued the following statement:

 It is deplorable and shocking that only seven decades after the world had witnessed the horrors of the Holocaust, a high school in Taiwan is supporting such an outrageous action as we witnessed yesterday at Hsinchu Kuang-Fu Senior High School.
 We strongly condemn this tasteless occurrence and call on the Taiwanese authorities, in all levels, to initiate educational programs which would introduce the meaning of the Holocaust and teach its history and universal meaning.